Forthtilliath/package/README.md

 }
 ```

+In the example above, we are creating a form with :

+- two input fields : `username` and `password`;
-In the example above, we are creating a form with two input fields, one for the username and one for the password, a selection field for the gender and a text box for a message.
-We create a reference to each input field using the setRef function.
-When the user clicks the submit button, we log the values of the username field, the password field, all fields, and the form data.
+- a radio selection for the `age`;
+- a selection field for the `gender`;
+- a text box for the `message`.

+We create a reference to each input field using the `setRef` function.
+When the user clicks the submit button, we log the values of the username field after to have check if the field is defined (with `setRef`), the age field, all fields, and the form data.

 ## useRefFields return